Eines-Informatiques-Avancades/Project_2025/README.md

 ## Project structure

-The main simulation program consists of a main file (`vdw_gas.f90`) and a subroutines file (`subroutines.f90`) that sources the contents of the `include/` directory, which stores all the different subroutines used in the code, separated into different files by topic or task.
+The main simulation program consists of a main file (`vdw_gas.f90`) and several modules stored under the `include/` directory, which contain the necessary subroutines needed for the simulation separated by topic or task.

-A single module called `subroutines` is used due to the fact that different subroutines might interact with each other.

 As previously mentioned, system parameters are set under `input_parameters.in`, which is read at runtime.